UBC-DSCI/rudaux/readme.md

-# Canvas Course Manager
+# Rudaux

-This course manager is designed to help you programmatically interface your JupyterHub installation with your Canvas Learning Management System (LMS).

-This will allow for:

-- autograding
+Rudaux is a course management module to interface the Canvas Learning Management System (LMS) with JupyterHub.
+Rudaux helps you programmatially administer a course being taught in JupyterHub

+Rudaux assists in:

+- true autograding - scheduling `cron` events to kick off [`nbgrader`](https://github.com/jupyter/nbgrader) autograding
-- creating assignments in Canvas
+- creating assignments in Canvas with links to your JupyterHub notebooks using [`nbgitpuller`](https://github.com/data-8/nbgitpuller)

+Rudaux is named after the French artist and astronomer Lucien Rudaux who was a pioneer in space artistry and one of the first artists to paint Jupiter.